boweihan/react-ssr-example/README.md

 ### Concept

 Server sends HTML document to client, client gets to see pre-rendered HTML without having to wait for JavaScript execution on the client side.

+### Things to keep in mind

+1. Client and Server representation of React components must be identical because there is no guarantee that attribute differences will be patched.